koffee/pot/src/rand.coffee.md

 - _Random Number Generators: Good Ones Are Hard To Find_ Steve Park and Keith Miller Communications of the ACM, October 1988

+This generator is **ABSOLUTELY NOT** acceptable for cryptographic purposes!

 ## Examples

     fiveRandomNumbers = ->